Local Government (Review of Decisions) Bill formerly known as the Local Government Ombudsman (Amendment) Bill

 Overview

-This bill, initially titled the Local Government Ombudsman (Amendment) Bill but later changed to the Local Government (Review of Decisions) Bill, aims to improve the process by which local authorities handle decisions affecting events due to health and safety concerns.
-It introduces a mandatory review process for such decisions and clarifies the procedures used by the Local Government Ombudsman in their investigations.
+This bill, originally titled the Local Government Ombudsman (Amendment) Bill but later renamed the Local Government (Review of Decisions) Bill, aims to improve the process by which local authorities in England and Wales handle decisions affecting events due to health and safety concerns.
+It introduces a mandatory review process for such decisions and clarifies the procedures for investigations by the Local Government Ombudsman.

 Description